Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Introduction

-Unfortunately, much less is known about \emph{deterministic} algorithms for maximal matching, MIS and coloring in the \MPC model.
-We are not aware of any previous algorithms designed specifically for the model.
-One can use a simulation of PRAM algorithms (so long as they use $\tilde O(m)$ total space) to obtain fully scalable deterministic algorithms for maximal matching and MIS in the \MPC model, and their number of rounds would be asymptotically the same; to our knowledge, the work of Han \cite{Han96} has the best deterministic parallel running times to date for all three problems: $O(\log^{2.5}n)$ rounds for MIS and maximal matching, and $O(\log^{2}n \log\log n)$ for $(\Delta+1)$-coloring (to our knowledge $(\deg + 1)$-coloring has not been studied in PRAM).
-If one can afford to use linear memory per machine, $\spac = O(n)$, then the recently designed deterministic algorithms for MIS in the \congc model by Censor-Hillel et al.\ \cite{CPS17}, give directly $O(\log n \log \Delta)$-round deterministic \MPC algorithm for MIS.
+Unfortunately, much less is known about \emph{deterministic} \MPC algorithms for maximal matching and MIS.
+Except some parts of the early work in \cite{GSZ11} (cf. Lemma \ref{lem:comm}), we are not aware of any previous algorithms designed specifically for the \MPC model.
+One can use a simulation of PRAM algorithms (so long as they use $\tilde O(m)$ total space) to obtain fully scalable deterministic algorithms for maximal matching and MIS on \MPC, and their number of rounds would be asymptotically the same; to our knowledge, the fastest deterministic PRAM algorithms require $O(\log^{2.5}n)$ \cite{Han96} rounds for maximal matching, and $\widetilde{O}(\log^2 n)$ rounds for MIS \cite{Har19}.
+If one can afford to use linear memory per machine, $\spac = O(n)$, then the recent deterministic \congc algorithms for MIS by Censor-Hillel et al.\ \cite{CPS17}, directly give an $O(\log n \log \Delta)$-round deterministic \MPC algorithm for MIS \junk{(see also Appendix~\ref{subsubsec:comp-Censor-Hillel-et-al})}.

-It should be also mentioned that there have been some related works on derandomization in the \congc model \cite{Parter18,PY18} studying deterministic spanners and vertex coloring.
-Similarly, there has been some recent work on derandomization in the \local and \congest models, see, e.g., \cite{DKM19,GHK18,GK18,Harris18}.
-The \MPC setting in the low space regime brings along crucial challenges that distinguishing it from the all previous computational models in which derandomization has been studied.
-The inability of a machine to view the entire neighbor list of a node calls for developing a new derandomization paradigm that is based on deterministic graph sparsification.
-We note that graph sparsification has been shown to be useful before in the context low-space \MPC algorithms (e.g., \cite{GU19}), but only in the randomized setting.
+There have been some related works on derandomization in the \local, \congest, and \congc distributed models (cf. \cite{BKM19,DKM19,GHK18,GK18,Harris18,Parter18,PY18}).
+The \MPC setting in the low space regime brings along crucial challenges that distinguishes it from the all previous computational models in which derandomization has been studied.
+The inability of a machine to view the entire neighborhood a node requires novel derandomization paradigms, which is why we developed deterministic graph sparsification.
+We note that graph sparsification has been shown to be useful before in the context of low-space \emph{randomized} \MPC algorithms (e.g.,~\cite{GU19}).